‘…vivid evocation… compelling energy…’ Ian Gregson, Cinnamon Press

-Rooted in the realist tradition but frequently crossing boundaries of time and space, Matt’s stories have won the Ink Tears Short Story Competition, been shortlisted for the Bristol Short Story Prize, and been published in anthologies such as Stories for Homes 2 and the Momaya Annual Review.
+Rooted in the realist tradition but frequently crossing boundaries of time and space, Matt’s stories have won the Ink Tears and Momaya short story competitions, been shortlisted for the Bristol Short Story Prize, been published in the Stories for Homes 2 anthology and read at Liar’s League.

 The Last Damn Peach

 Ninety-three-year-old Faye Zuckerman, who was a good time girl in the 1940s and 1950s when – hell – it took balls to swing, put on her blue, rhinestone bikini and started to make her way to the garden where the last peach was waiting in the branches of the only tree in the grounds… Continue reading

 Whenever he looked down, there it was with something else in its mouth – a shoe, a sock, some old papers.
 It was a hot listless day, the air in the room hardly moved, shafts of sunlight forced their way in through the half open curtains, while outside the pavements baked and people walked around with barely concealed irritation… Continue reading